An overview of the regulation of virtual assets in Seychelles

 Are VASPs operating in Seychelles subject to regulation?

-Seychelles is currently in the consultation phase for a proposed law on regulating virtual assets and VASPs.
-However, VASPs operating in Seychelles are subject to regulation under the Virtual Asset Service Providers Bill, 2023.
-The Bill provides for the regulatory framework for the licensing and supervision of legal persons who conduct business using virtual assets in and from Seychelles.
+Yes, VASPs operating in Seychelles are subject to regulation under the Seychelles VASP Act.
+This Act provides the regulatory framework for the licensing and supervision of legal persons who conduct business using virtual assets in and from Seychelles.
 Its aim is to protect the interests of clients and their virtual assets, ensure compliance with legislative requirements, and investigate matters connected therewith.

-According to the Bill, no legal person or entity can carry on business using virtual assets in or from Seychelles unless they are licensed.
+According to the Seychelles VASP Act, no legal person or entity can carry on business using virtual assets in or from Seychelles unless they are licensed.
 Failure to do so is an offence and is liable to a fine not exceeding US$ 350,000 or to imprisonment for a term not exceeding 15 years or both.

 Are VASPs providing virtual asset services from offshore to persons in Seychelles subject to regulation in Seychelles?

-Yes, VASPs providing virtual asset services from offshore to persons in Seychelles are subject to the regulatory framework provided in the Virtual Asset Service Providers Bill, 2023.
-According to the Bill, a legal person is considered a virtual asset service provider if it carries on virtual asset services in or from Seychelles.
+Yes, VASPs providing virtual asset services from offshore to persons in Seychelles are subject to the regulatory framework provided in the.
+According to the Seychelles VASP Act, a legal person is considered a virtual asset service provider if it carries on virtual asset services in or from Seychelles.

-The Bill also prohibits legal persons from carrying on business using virtual assets in or from Seychelles without being licensed under the Bill.
+The Seychelles VASP Act also prohibits legal persons from carrying on business using virtual assets in or from Seychelles without being licensed under the Act.
 Therefore, if a VASP is providing virtual asset services to persons in Seychelles, even if operating from offshore, they are considered to be carrying on business using virtual assets in Seychelles and must be licensed.
 Failure to do so would be an offence and is liable to a fine not exceeding US$ 350,000 or to imprisonment for a term not exceeding 15 years or both.

 What are the main requirements for obtaining licensing / registration as a VASP in Seychelles?